pip-services/pip-services-docs/content/en/python/azure/clients/_index.md

 #### [CommandableAzureFunctionClient](commandable_azure_function_client)
 Abstract client that calls commandable Azure Functions.
-Commandable services are generated automatically for [[https://pip-services3-nodex.github.io/pip-services3-commons-nodex/interfaces/commands.icommandable.html ICommandable objects]] [ICommandable](../../commons/commands/icommandable.md) objects.
+Commandable services are generated automatically for [ICommandable](../../commons/commands/icommandable.md) objects.
 Each command is exposed as action determined by "cmd" parameter.

 </div>